vitalidze/traccar-web/installation.md

 4.1) **Specific to v3.1 of traccar**

-* download [jetty-jndi-9.2.13.v20150730.jar](https://repo1.maven.org/maven2/org/eclipse/jetty/jetty-jndi/9.2.13.v20150730/jetty-jndi-9.2.13.v20150730.jar) and put it to the `libs` folder in traccar installation folder
+* download [jetty-jndi-9.2.13.v20150730.jar](https://repo1.maven.org/maven2/org/eclipse/jetty/jetty-jndi/9.2.13.v20150730/jetty-jndi-9.2.13.v20150730.jar) and put it to the `lib` folder in traccar installation folder

-* Add following line to the service configuration file (located in `conf\wrapper.conf` of traccar installation folder):
+* Add following line to the service configuration file (located in `conf/wrapper.conf` of traccar installation folder):

 Right after: